Updated: August, 2018

 Google Sky Map is a free AR app that is used for educational purposes.
 This app makes learning astronomy interesting and fun.
 Students point their cameras at the sky and move them around in any direction – and the app will automatically identify constellations and stars.

 Elements 4D is an AR educational app that was produced by DAQRI.
 This is one of my favorites.
 With this app, students can observe chemistry in action, all they need to do is combine different 3D boxes denoting chemical elements.

 As a result, kids find out – the safe way – which elements combine and what happens if they do.
-The app requires printed out and assembled square blocks which serve as trigger images for an AR experience.
+The app requires printed-out and assembled square blocks which serve as trigger images for an AR experience.
 DAQRI’s website has special lesson plans for using Elements 4D with different age groups.

 AR Dating Services

 Dating apps, that’s how people find love today.
-Look at Tinder, it’s popular and mostly relevant in our society.
+Look at Tinder, it’s popular and most relevant in our society.
 Technologies crawled into people’s personal life already, and guess what?
 People love it.
 So, why don’t we give them what they want and add another technology to this equation?
 Augmented reality might be something that will make your dating app better than Tinder.

 Want to create a dating app that beats Tinder?
 Check this post: How to Build a Dating App like Tinder… only Better

-When it comes to sports industry, you can really make something useful for the people out there.
+When it comes to the sports industry, you can really make something useful for the people out there.
 For example, you can build an augmented reality app that will show a ball trajectory and speed right on the field or it can be a new convenient way for showing statistics.